robgnu/grav-plugin-subscriber/README.md

 ## Description

 This plugin offers a simple way to (un)subscribe users to/from a list or a newsletter.
-But this plugins doesn't handle the list itself.
+But this plugin doesn't handle the list itself.
 You, the admin or a defined e-mail address will receive a notification to manually add/remove the address to/from the list.
 The main reason for developing this plugin was the situation that our website is seperated from our newsletter-tool.
 But we want to offer our users a simple way to unsubscribe from the newsletter with a single click.
 (In some countrys this is a legal requirement.)
 This tool provides subscribing as well.

 ## Features